iellswo/bzglados/README.md

 AI scripts for bzrflag game.

 In order to make it useful you need bzrflag package.
 Inside of a common directory clone the bzglados package, as well as bzrflag (git clone git://aml.cs.byu.edu/bzrflag.git)

-Pull the bzagents directory out of bzrflag into the parent.

-Make a rungame.sh script in the parent directory.
-Starting settings:

-./bzrflag/bin/bzrflag --world=bzrflag/maps/four_ls.bzw --friendly-fire --red-port=50100 --green-port=50101 --purple-port=50102 --blue-port=50103 $@ &
-sleep 2
-python bzagents/agent0.py localhost 50100 &
-python bzagents/agent0.py localhost 50101 &
-python bzagents/agent0.py localhost 50102 &
-python bzagents/agent0.py localhost 50103 &

-Changing the lines with the agents with change what script will govern that team.

-Maps can be changed by selecting different maps from bzrflag/mapss
+The command line options for bzrflag can be found using the -h flag.

+The pidgeons folder contains a few 'clay pidgeons', which can be used as target practice.

+The utilities folder contains all of the utility code used by the various agents and at other stages in development and testing.

+The agents:

+glados.py:  Our final agent.
+This is the competitive agent that will play a game of capture the flag.

+gridagent.py: This agent uses a bayesian filter to filter out noise and explore the map to discover obstacles.

+kalmanagent.py: Uses a kalman filter to filter out position noise given by the server for a tank.
+The agent itself stands still and attempts to shoot a moving (or possibly still) target.
+The pidgeons are great for testing this agent.

+pfagent.py: Uses potential fields only to navigate the world and capture the flag.
+Server must report obstacles for this agent to run.

+searchagent.py: Uses various searches to find a path to the enemy flag.
+Does not control tanks, just prints to the screen using gnuplot library.